 - Bell State measurement, which measures and characterizes the entanglement between two particles or two photons.
 This is critical for entanglement and entanglement swapping.

-How do these quantum repeaters operate with these quantum memories?
+How do these entanglement-based repeaters operate with these quantum memories?
 Internal operation is key, and there's more than hardware that is required to implement a quantum repeater.
 There is a significant amount of software and communication needed to enable quantum repeaters to operate as an actual repeater capable of storage, entanglement, and entanglement swapping.
 Configuration communications and protocols are implemented via software within these devices.
 North-South communication occurs between the repeater and the systems controller and network orchestrator.
 East-West communication occurs with other repeaters in the system, other memories in the system, and even other endpoints in the system.

-Within the quantum repeater itself, operations such as entanglement are occurring and this is facilitated using both the hardware and software.
+Within the repeater itself, operations such as entanglement are occurring and this is facilitated using both the hardware and software.
 There are a multitude of parameters to set and reset, adjust, read, monitor and control in these systems.
 This typically occurs at the software level, working with the hardware devices.
 Timing is critical in terms of ensuring that entanglement occurs, that decoherence is limited, and the operation of the system between memories and beam splitters occurs seamlessly.
 Real time configuration and real time monitoring maintain the system and keep the quality of qubits high.

 Click here watch our on-demand webinar "Using Quantum Memories in Entanglement-based Networks.

-Quantum memories are an integral part of quantum networks, enabling the secure, efficient, and long-distance transmission of quantum information in a variety of applications.
+Quantum memories are an integral part of entanglement networks, enabling the secure, efficient, and long-distance transmission of quantum information in a variety of applications.
 This webinar provides an exploration of quantum memories, their applications, and practical aspects of integrating them into entanglement-based network architectures.

 You’ll learn:

-• What a quantum memory is and what it does
+- What a quantum memory is and what it does

-• The different types of quantum memories, and which are best suited for use in entanglement-based networks
+- The different types of quantum memories, and which are best suited for use in entanglement-based networks

-• Applications enabled by quantum memories - and their role in an entanglement-based network
+- Applications enabled by quantum memories - and their role in an entanglement-based network

-• The future of quantum memory development and their use in entanglement-based networks
+- The future of quantum memory development and their use in entanglement-based networks